SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Introduction

-In this paper, we make the following contributions: \begin{itemize} \item We propose SC-Block a supervised blocking method which combines supervised contrastive learning for positioning records in the embedding space and nearest neighbour search for pair generation. \item In order to evaluate blockers in a challenging setting, we introduce a new large-scale product-matching dataset having a large vocabulary size and a high maximum cluster size. \item We show that SC-Block creates smaller 98\% pair complete candidate sets than existing state-of-the-art blocking methods leading to pipelines that execute 1.5 to 2 times faster on the smaller benchmark datasets and 8 times faster on the new large-scale product matching dataset. \end{itemize}
+In this paper, we make the following contributions: \begin{itemize} \item We propose SC-Block a supervised blocking method which applies supervised contrastive learning to position records describing the same real-world entity close to each other in an embedding space. \item We introduce a new large blocking benchmark containing real-world datasets with up to 200 billion record comparisons (4,000 times more comparisons than existing benchmarks) and almost 7 million unique tokens within the record descriptions. \item We show that SC-Block creates smaller candidate sets than state-of-the-art blocking methods leading to pipelines that execute 1.5 to 2 times faster on the smaller benchmark datasets and 4 times faster on the new large product matching dataset without negatively affecting F1 scores. \item We show that due to the runtime reduction of entity resolution pipelines with SC-Block, it is reasonable to invest training time for SC-Block if training data is available, the number of unique tokens is above 67k unique tokens and the datasets contain at least 10k records to be blocked. \end{itemize}

-The code and the new large-scale dataset to reproduce our results are online available\footnote{https://github.com/wbsg-uni-mannheim/SC-Block}.
-This paper is structured as follows.
-Section \ref{sec:problem_definition} introduces the problem.
-Afterwards, Section \ref{sec:sc_block} presents SC-Block including the supervised contrastive training and the nearest neighbour search for candidate set building.
-In Section \ref{sec:datasets} the datasets on which all blockers and the respective entity resolution pipelines are evaluated are introduced.
-The blockers and the impact of the blockers on complete pipelines are evaluated in Section \ref{sec:evaluation_blocking} and in Section \ref{sec:evaluation_pipeline}, respectively.
+The code of all experiments and the new benchmark are available in the project's GitHub repository \footnote{https://github.com/wbsg-uni-mannheim/sc-block} .
+The paper is structured as follows.
+In Section \ref{sec:problem_definition} entity resolution is introduced.
+Section \ref{sec:sc_block} presents SC-Block including the supervised contrastive training.
+In Section \ref{sec:datasets} the datasets from related work including their limitations are discussed.
+Our new blocking benchmark WDC-B is then presented in Section \ref{sec:wdc_b}.
+The blockers and the impact of the blockers on entity resolution pipelines are evaluated in Section \ref{sec:evaluation_blocking} and in Section \ref{sec:evaluation_pipeline}, respectively.
 In Section \ref{sec:related_work} related work is discussed.